DrPrettyman/jobmaster/README.md

 ```python
 jobmaster = JobMaster(db_engine=my_database_engine, system_process_units=1_000)
 ```
-The default value is 100,000 if this argument is not specified.
+If this argument is not specified, JobMaster will check the environment variable `JOBMASTER_SYSTEM_PROCESS_UNITS` for the number of process units available.
+If this is not set, or is not formatted like an integer, it will default to 10,000.

 You can then specify the number of process units a task requires by passing an integer to the `process_units` argument of the `@task` decorator.
 If this argument is not specified, the task will require 1 process unit by default.